Types of Risk

 Kidney disfunction (Secondary)

-Chronic kidney disease (CKD) is a long-term condition where the kidneys don’t work as well as they should.
-It’s a common condition often associated with getting older.
-It can affect anyone, but it’s more common in people who are black or of south Asian origin.
-CKD can get worse over time and eventually the kidneys may stop working altogether, but this is uncommon.
-Many people with CKD are able to live long lives with the condition.
+Chronic kidney disease (CKD) can get worse over time and eventually the kidneys may stop working altogether, but this is uncommon.
+Many people with Chronic kidney disease (CKD) are able to live long lives with the condition.
 There are usually no symptoms of kidney disease in the early stages.
 It may only be diagnosed in a blood or urine test for another reason and the results show a possible problem.

-CKD can be caused by a range of other risk factors, including high blood pressure – which can put strain on the small blood vessels in the kidneys, diabetes – where too much blood glucose can damage the tiny filters in the kidneys, and high cholesterol – which can cause a build-up of fatty deposits in the blood vessels supplying the kidneys, making it harder for them to work properly.
+Chronic kidney disease (CKD) can be caused by a range of other risk factors, including high blood pressure which can put strain on the small blood vessels in the kidneys.
+It also can cause diabetes where too much blood glucose can damage the tiny filters in the kidneys, and high cholesterol which can cause a build-up of fatty deposits in the blood vessels supplying the kidneys, making it harder for them to work properly.

-More data from OHID Fingertips
+More kidney disease data from OHID Fingertips

 Occupational carcinogens (Environmental)

 Occupational cancer may occur as a result of work involving direct exposure to a carcinogen or exposure to a carcinogen produced as part of a work process.
 There is usually a considerable amount of time (usually more than 10 years) between exposure to a carcinogen and the onset of any ill-health symptoms.
-Carcinogens occur in many forms, they can be solids, liquids, vapours, gases, or dusts and can be breathed in, absorbed through the skin or swallowed.
-Asbestos, which can cause a range of illnesses, is still particularly significant for those exposed before its ban in 1999.

 We do not have local data on occupational carcinogens.